aioz-ai/MICCAI19-MedVQA/README.md

 ### Citation

-Please cite these papers in your publications if it helps your research
+Please cite these papers in your publications if it helps your research:

 ```
 @inproceedings{aioz_mevf_miccai19,